Between Sheets and Words

 — Why?

-— Because I can’t stop thinking about you — he said at last. — Not for a second.
+— Because I can’t stop thinking about you — he said, finally. — Not for a second.

 She laughed, a short, humorless sound. — That’s ridiculous.
 You’re the one who ended things.